-This category should be used in cases where the need for services stems from parental alcoholism and drug-taking which have been diagnosed as such by a doctor or specialist service.
+This category should be used in cases where the need for services stems from parental alcoholism and drug taking which have been diagnosed as such by a doctor or specialist service.

-The category also included the needs of "young carers" who take on caring responsibilities for disabled or chronically ill parents.
+The category also included the needs of young carers who take on caring responsibilities for a disabled or chronically ill parent(s).

-In cases where children are in need because the parents have a "personality disorder", but there is doubt as to whether a clear medical condition exists, use the category 'Family Dysfunction'.
+In cases where children are in need because the parent(s) have a personality disorder, but there is doubt as to whether a clear medical condition exists, use the category family dysfunction.

-- children whose parents are diagnosed alcoholics; - children whose parents are diagnosed drug-takers; - children with acutely ill parents (short-term); - children being cared for by parents with learning disabilities; - children being cared for by a chronically disabled parent or parents (mental or physical disability), but who are not taking responsibility for those parents; - children assuming caring responsibility for chronically ill or disabled parents (mental or physical).
+- children whose parent(s) are diagnosed alcoholics; - children whose parent(s) are diagnosed drug-takers; - children with acutely ill parent(s) (short-term); - children being cared for by parent(s) with learning disabilities; - children being cared for by a chronically disabled parent or parents (mental or physical disability), but who are not taking responsibility for the parent(s); - children assuming caring responsibility for chronically ill or disabled parent(s) (mental or physical).

+A4.
 Family in acute stress (code 'N4')